 European Country Fixer Upper Entry

-I’m not exaggerating when I say the tile near the front door was the exact color of an awful bruise.
-It was sort of fitting since the whole house had been beaten up.
+I’m not exaggerating when I say the tile near the front door was the precise color of an awful bruise.
+Fitting since the whole house had been walloped.
 We still haven’t upgraded the bifold closet doors which I despise, but things look a lot better!

-The stairs were the open riser type which I associate with the Brady Bunch, and they can be sort of charming in the right project and when they are wood rather than wrapped in cheap carpet.
+The stairs were the open riser type I associate with the Brady Bunch, and they can be charming in the right contemporary project and when they are wood, not wrapped in cheap carpet.
 We needed a budget friendly fix!